Awesome avocado pit carving tutorial

 Eyelets10.
 Eyelets come in different colors

-Once the hole is drilled, glue the eyelet into the hole with Duco Cement and let it sit for 24 hours.
+Once the hole is drilled, glue the eyelet into the hole with Duco Cement (affiliate link) and let it sit for 24 hours.

 We used red cording to make the necklace (photo 11).
 You can easily make it adjustable by using a Fisherman’s knot.